 VAT Consumption Tax

-In the U.S., we pay a regressive form of tax, a sales tax, on many items that are purchased.
+In the U.S., taxpayers are charged a regressive form of tax, a sales tax, on many items that are purchased.
 In Europe, the system works differently.
 A VAT tax is a form of consumption tax that’s due upon a purchase, calculated on the difference between the sales price and what it cost to create that product or service.
 In other words, it’s based on the item’s added value.

 This leads to another difference.
 Sales taxes are added onto the purchase price that’s listed; VAT contains those fees within the price and so nothing extra is added onto the price tag that a buyer would see.